 What is the Homestead Exemption?

 This is a statewide program, administered by County Auditors under rules established by the Ohio Legislature and the Ohio Department of Taxation.
 This allows senior citizens (65 or older) as well as permanently and totally disabled homeowners to reduce their real estate taxes by the amount equal to the taxes that would otherwise be charged on $25,000 of the market value of an eligible taxpayer’s homestead or residence.
 The homestead may include up to one acre of land.
 Under the changes made by the Ohio Legislature and beginning with applications for tax year 2014, new participants in the program will be subject to an income test to be eligible.
-The exemption will only be available to those homeowners with household incomes not exceeding $30,500 in Ohio Adjusted Gross Income for the preceding year.

 Existing homestead recipients will continue to receive the homestead exemption credit without being subject to the income test!